 - Roast at 425°F (or 450°F if you’re in a rush).

-If you love roasted broccoli recipes like we do, make sure to check out Roasted Broccoli and Cheddar Quiche, Baked Chicken Parmesan and Broccoli, Roasted Broccoli Quinoa Salad from Two Peas & Their Pod, or Slow Roasted Broccoli and Cauliflower with Curry from Kalyn’s Kitchen.
+If you love roasted broccoli recipes like we do, be sure to check out Roasted Broccoli and Cheddar Quiche, Baked Chicken Parmesan and Broccoli, Roasted Broccoli Quinoa Salad from Two Peas & Their Pod, or Slow Roasted Broccoli and Cauliflower with Curry from Kalyn’s Kitchen.

-- Cut into medium-sized spears and coat well with olive oil.
+- Cut broccoli into medium-sized spears and coat well with olive oil.
 Spread onto rimmed baking sheet and sprinkle with salt and pepper.

 - Serve immediately.

-- When sprinkling on Parmesan, push all the broccoli to the center of the tray so all the cheese goes on the broccoli instead of the tray!
+- When sprinkling on Parmesan, push the broccoli to the center of the tray so all the cheese goes on the broccoli instead of the tray!

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.